 Looking for a gentler pace of life?
 Leave the hustle and bustle behind and head over to the Gili Islands, near Lombok, where the family will love snorkelling around coral reefs, spotting sea turtles and building a billion sandcastles in pure white sand.
 For the diving fans among you, head to Gili Trawangan, where a sunken ship lies at the bottom of the ocean at the aptly named Wreck Point.

 August: Lombok or Java

 While most of us will have spent time in Bali, many of us are yet to discover its more laid-back neighbour, Lombok.
-Uncover the island’s amazing surf opps, relatively unspoilt beaches, and head inland if you are feeling fit enough to explore the Mount Rinjani area, which is chock full with weird and wonderful wildlife, fabulous waterfalls and hiking trails galore.
+Uncover the island’s amazing surf opps, relatively unspoilt beaches, and head inland if you are feeling fit enough to explore the Mount Rinjani area, which is chock full of weird and wonderful wildlife, fabulous waterfalls and hiking trails galore.

 If you’ve ticked Siem Reap off your list and are looking for more ancient history-type destinations, then we say head to Java!
 It’s not all about coffee (although that is awesome!): This place is teeming with stunning relics of bygone days including the enormous Buddhist monument of Borobudur.
-We went, we saw, we conquered and we’ll definitely be back.
+We went, we saw, we conquered, and we’ll definitely be back.

-September: China or Bintan
+September: China (once it reopens!) or Bintan

 But let’s not also forget the delights closer to home for an easy, sunny vacay: Yes, folks, we are talking about Bintan.
 Hop on a ferry and sail for just 50 minutes to this peaceful paradise sure to leave the whole family feeling tanned, happy and relaxed!